hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### 6. Update by Primary Key

-This method updates a single row in a table that has a primary key.
-As such, this method is only available in tables with primary keys.
+This method updates a single row in a table that include a primary key.
+Therefore, it is only available for tables that have defined primary keys.

 For example: